Red Oak, Texas

 Red Oak is a city in Ellis County, Texas, United States.
 It is part of the Dallas–Fort Worth metroplex.
 The population was 10,769 at the 2010 census, up from 4,301 at the 2000 census.
 The North Central Texas Council of Governments projects that number to grow to 63,329 by the year 2030, as it is on the verge of explosive suburban growth.
-Red Oak was one of the exterior locations for filming True Stories, directed by David Byrne of Talking Heads and released in 1986.

 History

 One of the first settlers to this area was James E. Patton and his family in 1844.
 They settled in what is now known as Ovilla, Texas, located about two miles from Red Oak.
 Before Red Oak was given its name in 1849, it was known as Possum Trot due to the animal that lived there.
-The Missouri, Kansas and Texas Railroad began near the Red Oak area in 1884 and was completed in 1890.
-This railroad allowed people to travel to Dallas and Waco.
+The Missouri, Kansas and Texas Railroad reached Red Oak in 1884 and was completed in 1890,. providing service between Dallas and Waco.
 In 1949, Red Oak became an incorporated town of Ellis, County.
+In 2023, Google announced a 600 million dollar data center campus on a 375-acre land, right off Ovilla Road in Red Oak, making it the second data center to be built in Texas.